wpmetabox/docsv2/docs/tutorials/add-paginations-search-boxes.md

 However, the search box is still not working, and you have not added pagination.
 As a result, move to step 3.

-## Step 3: Create the pagination and the search function
+## 3. Creating the pagination and the search function

 To do it, you need to add the following code to the `scripts.js` file declared in step 1:
 ```js